 These discussions did not presuppose communication in language, and especially natural language, though natural language is a particularly powerful means of communication and in general provides more support for modelling than other means.
-Even where natural language is used for communication it may not, however, be required for both input to and output from the system, though modelling can apply to either;^s modelling may also apply whether inputs or outputs occur independently, i.e. are not paired in any material sense, are essentially paired as in 'one-shot' exchanges, or form elements of a more extensive dialogue; further, modelling may be relevant, especially for the system's output, whether the output content is an end in itself, as in announcing a system decision, or is a means to an end, as in seeking more data.
+However even where natural language is used for communication it may not always be required for both input to and output from the system, though modelling can apply to either; [For input I am considering here only modelling derived from interpretation and not modelling required to achieve interpretation, though in general the points referring to the former also refer to the latter; but for output I am of course considering modelling influencing generation.] modelling may also apply whether inputs or outputs occur independently, i.e. are not paired in any material sense, are essentially paired as in 'one- shot' exchanges, or form elements of a more extensive dialogue; further, modelling may be relevant, especially for the system's output, whether the output content is an end in itself, as in announcing a system decision, or is a means to an end, as in seeking more data.
 Finally, modelling can be related to the form as well as the content both of the system's output and its input.
+In this paper I shall consider only communication in free natural language, taking it for granted that it will be required both for system input and system output, for a variety of specific purposes, whether or not it is also the sole means of communication.

-What all this implies is that, within a general context presupposing cooperative behaviour on the system's part for those operations that are connected with its user(s) (an industrial plant controller will, for instance have other concerns as well), the system's outputs are tailored to the user(s), i.e. in a given session to the one or more individual users (agents and/or patients) involved.
+What my previous analysis implied, therefore, was that within a general context presupposing cooperative behaviour on the system's part for those operations that are connected with its user(s), the system's outputs can and should be tailored to the user(s), i.e. in a given session to the one or more individual users (agents and/or patients) involved.
+[An industrial plant controller, for instance, will have other concerns as well.]
 This applies whether information is being supplied or sought and whatever function is being served.
-Of course the extent to which an output is motivated by the user will depend on the system task, on its global and local state, and on the communicative purpose of the output (reply versus signal) as well as on such features of the user as their role.
-But it is commonly assumed that output should be tailored to the user as an actual and not just representative individual.
-However as Sparck Jones 1988a in particular argued that caution in modeling is in practice required, what could tailoring output in principle, and what should it in practice, look like?
+Of course the extent to which an output is motivated by the user will depend on the system task, on its global and local state, and on the communicative purpose of the output (reply versus signal) as well as on such features of the user as their role; but it is commonly assumed that output should be tailored to the user as an actual and not just representative individual.
+However as I suggested in Sparck Jones 1989, the fact that modelling is notionally feasible as well as apparently desirable is offset by the fact that it is difficult to get reliable modelling information, so caution is required in forming hypotheses and applying them to internal processes and external interaction.

+Thus given the general framework outlined, I shall now consider the specific issue of tailoring output in more detail: what could tailoring output in principle, and what should it in practice, look like?

 I shall try to answer these questions, and especially the second, through examples.
-The examples in the next section are designed to compare outputs pushing user modelling with alternatives adopting the more cautious approach advocated in Sparck Jones 1988a, at particular points in a notional interaction.
+The examples in the next section are designed to compare outputs pushing user modelling with alternatives adopting the more cautious approach advocated in Sparck Jones 1989, at particular points in a notional interaction.
 I have given a number of examples in order to show how the comparisons work across different contexts in terms of system tasks and user roles.
 The later and more elaborate illustration of Section 4 looks in more detail at the implications of realism for generating tailored output in successive system responses in an extended dialogue.

-2. System examples
+3 System examples